masslbs/Tennessine/packages/contracts/README.md

 # Contracts

 This contains the generated ABIs for the contracts.
-The following ABIs are inculded
+The following ABIs are included

 - [ERC20](./abi/ERC20.json)
 - [ShopReg](./abi/ShopReg.json)